-As with a temporary suspension, removal from the register (or the termination of a firm's contract) may be appropriate where there has been a serious breach or misconduct, such that there has been harm to a third party, or else there is a risk of future harm.
-In the case of removal (or termination of a firm's contract), the Committee will have determined that no lesser order would be adequate and that the respondent's conduct is fundamentally incompatible with the respondent's continued association with the Institute.
+Removal - from the register (or the termination of a firm's contract) may be appropriate where there has been a serious breach or misconduct, such that there has been harm or risk of harm to a third party, or else there is a risk of future harm.
+In the case of removal (or termination of a firm's contract), the Committee will have determined that no lesser order would be adequate and that the member's conduct is fundamentally incompatible with the member's continued association with the Institute.
 This might be where there is evidence of dishonesty, fraud and/or intent to deceive.